-2.3.1 Generalized linear mixed model
+2.3.1 Generalized Linear Mixed Model

-The aim of this section is to develop a model that is able to gauge the probability of large damaging events occurring given a certain precipitation amount and taking into account other variables related to the exposure of the territory.
-That is, our aim is not to estimate the precise amount of the monetary compensation but to estimate when a "large" damaging event will occur given a certain precipitation amount.
-Since there is not a standard definition of a large damaging event, we tested several cases, corresponding to insurance compensation exceeding the 10th, 20th, 30th, 40th, 50th, 60th, 70th, 80th and 90th percentile of the total sample.
-The minimum geographical unit of the study is the river-basin scale, and we only consider the flood cases that recorded a mean precipitation in the basin higher than 40 mm in 24 h.
-Therefore, the model estimates the probability of having economic damage exceeding different damage thresholds (percentiles) when mean precipitation in the basin exceeds 40 mm in 24 h.
-Barbería et al. (2014) suggest that with a threshold of $40 \text{ mm d}^{-1}$ , social impacts are expected for rain events in urban areas of Catalonia, and Cortès et al. (2018) found a strong relationship between insurance data and precipitation when using this threshold for assessing the flood damage in the whole Catalan region.
-Population data were also taken into account to model flood exposure in the region.
-Therefore, we sampled the response variable (i.e. the compensation series) and both explanatory variables (the mean 24 h - 1 d - precipitation recorded for each basin and the total population of the basin) and pooled them into one sample for each entire region (Catalonia and Valencian Community) to correlate them.
+The aim of this section is to develop a model that is able to gauge the probability of large damaging events occurring given a certain precipitation amount and taking into account other variables related with the exposure of the territory.
+That is, our aim is not to estimate the precise amount of the monetary compensation, but to estimate when a 'large' damaging event will occur

+- 5 to model flood exposure in the region.
+Therefore, we sampled the response variable (i.e. the compensation series) and both explanatory variables (the mean 24 h precipitation recorded for each basin and the total population of the basin), and pooled them into one sample for each entire region (Catalonia and Valencian Community) to correlate them.
 For each event there can be more than one set of values, depending on the number of affected catchments.
 From now on we will use the expression "flood case" for each set of values corresponding to a basin affected by a flood event.
-This area is large enough to have a fairly large sample size for the analysis yet small enough so that the causes of flood damage are related to the same weather pattern.

-In order to accomplish this objective, a generalized linear mixed model (GLMM) has been applied for both regions and all the percentiles of damage.
-The GLMMs are a powerful class of statistical models that combine the characteristics of linear mixed models (models that include both fixed and random predictor variables) and generalized linear models (which handle non-normal data by using link functions and exponential family distributions - e.g. Poisson or binomial).
-Thus, GLMMs are the best tool for analysing non-normal data that involve random effects (Bolker et al., 2009).
-That is the case with the data used in this research, which are of the binary type (event or non-event), and there are random effects related to space and time: each of the basins can be affected by different flood events for the whole time period, and moreover each event can affect different basins at the same time.
-This implies that the observations are grouped by random factors, not guaranteeing the independence requirement of the generalized linear models (GLMs).

-The generalized linear mixed model follows Eq.
-(1):
+This area is large enough to have a fairly - 10 large sample size for the analysis, yet small enough so that the causes of flood damage are related to the same weather pattern.
+In order to accomplish this objective, a Generalized Linear Mixed Model (or GLMM) has been applied for both regions and all the percentiles of damage.
+The GLMMs are a powerful class of statistical models that combine the characteristics of linear mixed models (models that include both fixed and random predictor variables) and generalized linear models (which handle non-normal data by using link functions and exponential family distributions [e.g. Poisson or binomial]).
+Thus, GLMMs are - 15 the best tool for analysing non-normal data that involve random effects (Bolker et al., 2009).
+That is the case with the data used in this research, which is of binary type (event or non event) and there are random effects related to space and time: each of the basins can be affected by different flood events for the whole time period, and moreover each event can affect different basins at the same time.
+This implies high correlations within the observations that the observations are grouped by random factors, not guaranteeing the independence requirement of the Generalized Linear Models (GLM). - 20 The generalized linear mixed model follows the equation 1:

-$$\log\left(\frac{\pi}{1-\pi}\right) = \beta_0 + \beta_1 P + \beta_2 R + b_i + b_j,\tag{1}$$ where $\pi$ is the response variable (the probability to exceed a specific threshold of damage), P and R are the predictors (precipitation recorded in 24 h and the total population of the basin in our case), and $b_i$ and $b_j$ are the random effects related to the basins and the events.
-The value of the $\beta$ coefficient is determined using GLMs.
-The Wald $\chi^2$ statistic is used to assess the statistical significance of individual regression coefficients (Harrell Jr., 2015).
+$$\log(\frac{\pi}{1-\pi}) = \beta_0 + \beta_1 P + \beta_2 R + b_i + b_j \tag{1}$$

+Where $\pi$ is the response variable (the probability to exceed a specific threshold of damage), P and R are the predictors (precipitation recorded in 24 h and total population of the basin in our case), and $b_i$ and $b_j$ are the random effects related to the basins and the events.
+The value of the $\beta$ coefficient is determined using Generalized Linear Models (GLMs).
+The Wald $\chi^2$ statistic is used to assess the statistical significance of individual regression coefficients (Harrell Jr, 2015).